Ravioli with Sun-Dried Tomato Cream Sauce

 Leftovers can be stored in an airtight container in the fridge for 3-4 days.

-We do not recommend freezing the sun dried tomato cream sauce as cream sauces tend to separate when frozen and thawed.
+Unfortunately, the sun-dried tomato cream sauce is not freezer-friendly as cream sauces tend to separate when frozen and thawed.

 Ravioli with Sun Dried Tomato Cream Sauce